Salvador de Bahia – an interesting history, a vivid culture and an ideal cradle for a relaxing holiday.

-On the Bahia state coastline, at the entrance to the vast and magnificent « All Saints Bay » (Baia de Todos os Santos), Salvador de Bahia offers you a refreshing vacation in an authentic and welcoming Brazil.
-It was the original capital of Brazil and is steeped in history where you can visit a whole quarter that has around 800 well conserved buildings dating back to the Renaissance and up to the 18th century.
+On the Bahia state coastline, at the entrance to the magnificent Baía de Todos os Santos (All Saints Bay), Salvador de Bahia offers a refreshing vacation in an authentic and very welcoming part of Brazil.
+It was the original capital of Brazil and is steeped in history.
+You can visit a whole quarter that has around 800 well conserved buildings dating back to the Renaissance and up to the 18th century.

-You can discover this amazing heritage by visiting the historical quarter of Pelourinho (the pillory, referring to the one that was once installed in the main square and used to punish the slaves).
-This area of old coloured houses and cobbled streets has been renovated and is now one of the best preserved heritage sites in Brazil.
-During this tour a personal guide will take you on a trip into the history covering most of the Portuguese colonization of Brazil.
+See this intriguing heritage for yourself by visiting the historical quarter of Pelourinho (the pillory, referring to the one that was once installed in the main square and used to punish slaves).
+This area of old, brightly coloured houses and cobbled streets has been renovated and is now one of the best preserved heritage sites in Brazil.
+During this tour, a personal guide will take you on a trip back in time covering most of the Portuguese colonization of Brazil.

 Salvador de Bahia is an important historical town, but also has a beautiful coastline of 50kms with lots of tropical beaches.
-It is also an emblematic place for mixed races where 82% of its population declares itself of Afro descent. (ref: IBGE 2014).
+It is also an emblematic place for mixed race peoples where 82% of its population declares itself of African descent (ref: IBGE 2014).

-It is therefore above all an ideal destination if you are interested in the Brazilian culture and its various facets.
-A vacation in Salvador de Bahia will be a unique opportunity to meet the soul of Brazilian culture.
-When leaving, you will have a better understanding of the creation of the contemporary society of this country, while also enjoying the friendly atmosphere unique to the capital of Bahia.
-Not forgetting the beautiful local crafts, and delicious African cooking with its indigenous influences based on seafood.
-Definitely some of the best cooking in the country!
+It is therefore above all an ideal destination if you are interested in Brazilian culture and its various facets.
+A vacation in Salvador de Bahia will be a unique opportunity to discover the soul of Brazil.
+You will leave with first hand experience of why contemporary society in this country is as it is.
+Salvador is famous for its unique, friendly atmosphere which captivates visitors to the capital of Bahia.
+Not forgetting the beautiful local crafts and delicious African cooking with its indigenous influences based on seafood, here you can enjoy some of the best cooking in the country!

 The Pelourinho district

 The unique crafts of the Model Market

 Salvador de Bahia Tour Package: